If you don’t know about Japanese apartments, read on to learn more – if not, skip ahead to the tips!

 The Pros of a Small Apartment

 A small Japanese apartment might not be your first choice, but there are definitely upsides.
 Depending on where you are, they can be some of the most affordable places on the market, so they could potentially save up quite a bit of yen from cheaper rent alone.
+You can search for some great property options to rent in Japan with Japan Property, one of the leading property portal websites in Japan!

 Plus, Japan’s humid summers and chilly winters mean that you’ll be relying on air conditioning and heating for comfort, and a smaller space means less money towards energy bills.